Responsibility to protect: 2005 World Summit outcome document

-As the ICISS report was released in 2001, right around the time of the Second Gulf War, many thought that would be the end of this new norm.
-However, at the 2005 World Summit, where the largest number of heads of state and government in the history of the UN convened, the R2P was unanimously adopted.
-While the outcome was close to the ideas of the ICISS report, there were some notable differences: the R2P would now only apply to mass atrocity crimes (genocide, war crimes, crimes against humanity and ethnic cleansing), rather than human rights violations; no mention was made of the criteria of intervention (see above); and the UN Security Council was made the only body allowed to authorize intervention.
-The paragraphs also stress the importance of regional organizations and the role they can play through Chapter VIII of the UN Charter.
+As the ICISS report was released in 2001, around the time of the Second Gulf War in Iraq, many people thought that this war would end the new R2P norm.
+However, at the 2005 World Summit—where most heads of state and government in the UN's history convened—the R2P was unanimously adopted.
+While the outcome was close to the ideas in the ICISS report, there were notable differences: the R2P would then apply only to mass atrocity crimes (genocide, war crimes, crimes against humanity and ethnic cleansing), rather than human rights violations; no mention was made of criteria for intervention; and the UN Security Council became the only body allowed to authorize intervention.
+The paragraphs of the 2005 World Summit outcome document also stress the importance of regional organizations and the role that they can play through Chapter VIII of the UN Charter.

-The results of this summit led to world leaders agreeing on holding each other accountable if they fail to uphold the new responsibilities.
-Decidedly if one state fails to uphold their responsibility this is now where State Sovereignty may be broken in order to protect people in danger of such crimes.
-First peaceful action is to be taken through humanitarian, diplomatic, or other means.
-If these fail to resolve the matter, the international community should come together in a "timely and decisive manner".
-This shall all be worked on a case-by-case basis through the UN Security Council as well as the UN Charter.
+The results of this summit led world leaders to agree to hold each other accountable if they failed to uphold the new responsibilities.
+Decidedly, if one state failed to uphold its responsibility, state sovereignty might be violated in order to protect people in danger of mass atrocity crimes.
+Initially, peaceful action should be taken through humanitarian, diplomatic, or other means.
+If these means fail to resolve the matter, the international community should come together in a "timely and decisive manner".
+This process shall be worked on, on a case-by-case basis, through the UN Security Council and the UN Charter.

 Secretary-General's 2009 report

 On 12 January 2009, UN Secretary-General Ban Ki-moon issued a report entitled Implementing the Responsibility to Protect.
-The report was the first comprehensive document from the UN Secretariat on the R2P, following Ban's stated commitment to turn the concept into policy.
-The Secretary-General's report set the tone and the direction for the discussion on the subject at the UN.
-The report proposes three-pillar approach to the R2P:
+The report was the first comprehensive document from the UN Secretariat on the R2P, following Ban's stated commitment to transform the concept into policy.
+The Secretary-General's report set the tone and direction for discussion of the topic at the UN.
+The report proposes a three-pillar approach to the R2P: